Cogneethi/cogneethi/_evodn/c01-overfeat.md

 So, if you pick, say the Green box and eliminate all the overlapping boxes, you will end up eliminating boxes even for Sachin.
 That way, you will miss detecting Sachin.

-So instead, the sane thing to do is to only eliminate only boxes that have a significant overlap with the selected box.
+So instead, the sane thing to do is to only eliminate boxes that have a significant overlap with the selected box.

 But, mathematically, how do you measure the amount of overlap?
 For this, we have a measure called Intersection over Union (IoU).